 Are you suffering from multiple disabilities?
-You may think that if you are suffering from a set of combined aliments that your claim should get approved even faster than if you only suffered from one ailment.
+You may think that if you are suffering from a set of combined aliments that your long-term disability claim should get approved even faster than if you only suffered from one ailment.
 But in fact, the opposite is true.
-When claimants suffer from multiple disabilities, the insurance company will use sneaky tactics to try to prove you can still work even if the opposite is true.
+When claimants for long-term disability for multiple disabilities, the insurance company will use sneaky tactics to try to prove you can still work even if the opposite is true.
 Here are some ways you can combat this problem:

 Sneaky Insurance Company Tactics

 When you are suffering from multiple disabilities, the insurance company will take your medical file and break it down into pieces before sending it to the medical experts for review.
 This ensures that the medical experts only see a small piece of the puzzle.
 With only the information provided, the medical expert must determine whether or not a claimant can work based solely on that information.
 The insurance company hopes that this way, more medical experts will determine you can work because they do not see your overall health picture.

 Mark was diagnosed with myasthenia gravis during a visit with this doctor. myasthenia gravis is a neuromuscular autoimmune disease that causes muscle weakness and gets progressively worse over time.
 This muscle weakness is debilitating as most people with the disease will need to rest often because too much moving around weakens the muscles and can lead to a dangerous fall.
 He is currently receiving autoimmune therapy treatments, which weaken his immune system in an effort to repair it.
 During his most recent visit, he was diagnosed with rheumatoid arthritis.
 Although both of these alignments make it impossible for Mark to work, the insurance company sent his medical file in pieces to a rheumatologist who specializes in rheumatoid arthritis and a neuromuscular specialist to review separately.
 They hope that Mark will be determined to work even though his combined symptoms make it impossible.